quartz-technology/nonx/README.md

 This is possible because the Relays which implement the Data Transparency API expose these payloads.
 Once they have been proposed, we can compare those two and check if they match or not.

-## Charon
+## Nonx

-Charon is a project focused on exposing if the Proposers using mev-boost break their commitments of using the payload they received from the Relays.
+Nonx is a project focused on exposing if the Proposers using mev-boost break their commitments of using the payload they received from the Relays.
 This can be the case when a Proposer decides to use the most profitable block it received and extract more value for itself.